wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 All standard servlet settings except the `auth-method` setting.

-##### Securing WARs via Keycloak SAML Subsystem
+##### Securing WARs via Keycloak SAML Subsystem {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/saml/java/jboss-adapter/securing_wars.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/saml/java/jboss-adapter/securing_wars.adoc)

 You do not have to crack open a WAR to secure it with Keycloak.
 Alternatively, you can externally secure it via the Keycloak SAML Adapter Subsystem.
-While you donâ€™t have to specify KEYCLOAK-SAML as an `auth-method`, you still have to define the `security-constraints` in `web.xml`.
+While you don¡¯t have to specify KEYCLOAK-SAML as an `auth-method`, you still have to define the `security-constraints` in `web.xml`.
 You do not, however, have to create a `WEB-INF/keycloak-saml.xml` file.
-This metadata is instead defined within the XML in your serverâ€™s `domain.xml` or `standalone.xml` subsystem configuration section.
+This metadata is instead defined within the XML in your server¡¯s `domain.xml` or `standalone.xml` subsystem configuration section.

 ```
 <extensions>